witnessmenow/arduino-traffic-notifier/README.md

 # arduino-traffic-notifier
 Get notified of busy traffic using Google Maps API and an ESP8266

+## Makezine readers
+The article in the 59th edition incorrectly links to this report, the report you are looking for is [this one](https://github.com/witnessmenow/Bridge-Traffic-Display).
+Apologies!

 ### Features
 - Gets estimated travel time from Google Maps API